top of page

 Side Effects, Risks, and Safety Concerns

-Skip this if you are pregnant.
-It is not for people with blood clot problems like thrombosis, or epilepsy.
-Also avoid if you have skin allergies or take blood-thinning pills.
+Skip this treatment if you are pregnant, under 18 years of age, have an active infection, or are taking anticoagulants.
+It is also not for people with blood clot problems like thrombosis, or epilepsy.
+Also avoid if you have skin allergies.

 Many wonder, "Is shockwave therapy painful?"
 It can feel mild to moderate, like strong taps.
 For "shockwave therapy side effects for cellulite," they are minor if done at a reputable clinic.